miketheman/presentations/web_flow/web_flow.md

 !NOTES

-So now that we've talked a bit about protocols and standards, let's get back on track of how we'll navigate the Internet.
+So now that we've talked a bit about protocols and standards, let's get back on track of how we navigate the Internet.

 * next slide